February 2026 update

 Johnson is currently the deputy superintendent of teaching and learning in the state’s second-largest district.
 She brings more than a decade of superintendent experience, having served as the Kuna School District’s superintendent for 12 years.

-The district has at least eight times in a row promoted a deputy superintendent to the top job.
+Of the district’s last six superintendents, five have been internal hires.
 Boise’s other deputy superintendent Nick Smith declined an opportunity to interview.
 He said his responsibilities as a father and desire to spend time with his family made the superintendency something he’s not ready to pursue.

 Cassia